 One of the downfalls of living in a duplex was never being able to do much with our yard.
-So as soon as we moved into our house, I knew one of my projects would be DIY seed bombs.
+So as soon as we moved into our house, I knew one of my projects would be homemade seed bombs.
 I’m a little disappointed that these took me so long to make, actually.
-They are so easy and fun to make!
+They are so easy and fun!

 You’ll need four parts clay to one part soil and one part seed.
 For our mixture, I used: